 This field usually contains the check serial number for commercial size checks and possibly account control information.
-It is bounded by On-Us symbols .
-It is not included on personal, small size checks.
+It is bounded by On-Us symbols If is not included on 6 inch in length personal sized checks.

 External Processing Code (EPC) Field-Position 44